DerBrunoIR/Minecraft-GameOfLife/README.md

 Let's press the play button.
 And, does it now work?
 Yeah something is happing, but it looks weird.
-Those `gliders` are not even gliding.
+Those `glider` structures are crashing on the runway.

 Well, I think somewhere I made a mistake...

-All relative block addressing seems to work, all hardcoded block addresses look right, in isolation a single pixle procedure fullfills it's job.
+All relative block addressing seems to work, all hardcoded block addresses look right, in isolation a single pixel procedure fullfilles it's task.
 - In what order does Minecraft acctually evaluate commands issued by some command block?
 - Do all command blocks really read the pixel blocks exactly in the same moment?
 What if one pixel procedure reads a pixel block after another one updated it.

-Let's cache the previous frame somewhere instead of overwriting it.
+Let's cache the previous frame somewhere instead of overwriting it inplace.
-Then by reading from the cached frame this race conditions shouldn't appear.
+Then by reading from the cached frame this race conditions would be impossible.

 ![frames](https://github.com/user-attachments/assets/508d8e13-f942-42e6-822d-23950db3f063)